robsiegwart/five-crowns-scorecard/README.md

 # five-crowns-scorecard

-A simple VueJS application to score a Five Crowns game.
+A simple VueJS application to score a Five Crowns card game.

 Features a reactive chart to plot players' scores throughout the game.